 Keep the tracks separate, because they are easily confused.
 In Argentina the association, Tapia and treasurer Pablo Toviggino were indicted over social-security contributions withheld from staff and never handed to the state.

-An appeals court upheld that indictment on the twenty-sixth of June, pushing the matter closer to trial.
-The sum involved is nineteen billion pesos, about thirteen million dollars, and the association insists it filed every declaration it owed.
+An appeals court upheld that indictment on 26 June, pushing the matter closer to trial.
+The sum involved is AR$19bn, about $13m, and the association insists it filed every declaration it owed.

-A second Argentine money-laundering inquiry, which produced raids on the association’s headquarters and several top-flight clubs in December, is still open.
+A second Argentine money-laundering inquiry produced raids on the association’s headquarters and several top-flight clubs in December, and it is still open.
 The American case is the third and the newest.

 Notice the symmetry.
 At home the association stands accused of holding on to money that should have left; abroad it is being examined over money that arrived.

-The domestic tax file began with a complaint from the revenue agency, and in March the association suspended an entire weekend of football while its president was summoned to court.
-Club presidents called it self-defence; the government called it a stunt.
+The domestic tax file began with a complaint from the revenue agency.
+In March the association suspended an entire weekend of football while its president was summoned to court, an act club presidents called self-defence and the government called a stunt.

 The political shadow over the file